JujuAdams/Bento/docs/0.1/Shared-Events.md

 ## Animation

-### BuildIn
+### AnimationEnter

-Called by proxy when the UI element is generated, or when the `BuildIn()` method is executed for a UI element.
+Called by proxy when the UI element is generated, or when the `AnimationEnter()` method is executed for a UI element.
 Used to trigger an animation that visually introduces the UI element onto the screen.
-You should call one of the `Animate*()` methods in this function in order to trigger **BuildFinished**.

-### BuildFinished
+### AnimationEntered

-Called when all of the build-in animations finish.
-This event will only be triggerd if an `Animate*()` method was called in the **BuildIn** event.
+Called when all of the entry animations finish.
+This event will only be triggerd if the **AnimationEnter** event exists.

+### AnimationExit

+Called when the `AnimationExit()` method is executed for a UI element or layer.
+Used to trigger an animation that visually removes the UI element from the screen.

+### AnimationExited

+Called when all of the exit animations finish **and** all of the exit animations for all children have finished.

 &nbsp;